SolaceDev/pubsubplus-connector-mule-docs/doc/user-guide.md

 These parameters are similar for all applicable sources and operations, so they are described here for all cases.

 #### Event Portal Integration-Related Parameters
+> *⚠️ Deprecated:* Event Portal functionality is no longer supported.
+See [Deprecation Notice](doc/release-notes.md:27) for details.

 These parameters appear in the "General" parameter group.

 ##### Event Portal Event
+> *⚠️ Deprecated:* Event Portal functionality is no longer supported.
+See [Deprecation Notice](doc/release-notes.md:27) for details.

 | Parameter field | Description |
 |---|---|